zehdari/FoundationPoseROS2/README.md

 ## Run on novel objects

-add the mesh file in .obj or .stl format to the folder:
+Add the mesh file in .obj or .stl format to the folder:
 ```bash
 "./FoundationPoseROS2/demo_data/object_name/object_mesh.obj"
 ```